Bilbao Exhibition Centre: Fairs, contests and celebrations

 Several national and international fairs are regularly held in the BEC facilities, including Ferroforma, the Biennial Machine-Tool Fair (BIEMH), and the Euskal Encounter.
 In the Bizkaia Arena, basketball games, plays, motocross races, and music concerts are held.
 The main political parties in the region hold campaign events and sometimes their congresses there.
 Similarly, several labour unions and business organisations hold a variety of meetings and conventions.
 The Jehovah's Witnesses have held their May and December meetings there for several years.

 Transport

 Ansio station on the left, next to BEC Tower.

-Alongside the construction of the BEC, the Ansio station on line 2 of the Bilbao metro was built.
-The station deals with heavy passenger traffic when there is some event at the BEC, so Metro Bilbao offers special services for such events, such as delaying the closing time and stepping up frequencies.
+Alongside the construction of the BEC, Ansio station on Line 2 of the Bilbao Metro was built.
+The station deals with heavy passenger traffic when there is some event at the BEC, so the Bilbao Metro offers special services for such events, such as delaying the closing time and stepping up frequencies.
 Also, opposite the main entrance of the BEC, there are two Bizkaibus stops: one for the 3142 line (connection with the underground), and line 3136; also close to that entry there is an occasional shuttle service, as well as a bus terminal, which is not in use at this time.
 Around the centre are other Bizkaibus stops.